AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/stndrd-data-map-tables.md

 It is possible that there is a tech resource that can help you clean up the data or insert the columns you need directly into your database, but if not, we have another solution: **the mapping table**.
 A mapping table allows you to quickly and easily cleanse and standardize any messy data by 'mapping' data to a single output.

-{:.bs-callout-info}
+>[!NOTE]
+>
-You cannot create a mapping table for consolidated tables without help from our Support team.
+>You cannot create a mapping table for consolidated tables without help from our Support team.
 Reach out us for additional information.

 ## How do I create it? {#how}